 Incidentally, that means you’d have to go back to the income statement to eliminate transactions that do not reflect cash transfers.
 It may seem tedious, but the upshot is you don’t have to go back to reconcile your statements.

-A CFS is different from the other financial statements as it has three main sections:
+A CFS is different from the other financial statements, and there are three main sections to be aware of:

-3. Cash provided by financing activities: is cash spent or earned through financing with loans, owner’s equity, or lines of credit.
-Briefly, it reveals the cash flow between you, your business, and its creditors from raising money from debt, stock, or debt amortization.
-After you’re done with all the calculations, you will be left with the net cash flow.
+3. Cash provided by financing activities: This is cash spent or earned through financing with loans, owner’s equity, or lines of credit.
+Briefly, it reveals the cash flow between you, your business, and creditors from raising money from debt, stock, or debt amortization.
+After you’re done with all the calculations, you will be left with a single metric: net cash flow.

 The CFS may also include non-cash items such as obsolescence and depreciation expenses.
 Depreciation and amortization reduce net income in the income statement, although you add them back to the CFS as they are non-cash expenses.

-It’s tempting to label cash flow as ‘cash in’ or ‘cash out,’ but the way a business uses its cash or receives it is more nuanced than that, necessitating the preparation of accounts receivable and accounts payable.
+It’s tempting to label cash flow as ‘cash in’ or ‘cash out,’ but the way a business spends and receives its cash is more nuanced than that, necessitating the preparation of accounts receivable and accounts payable.

 When a company purchases supplies, it may not necessarily pay straight away.
-They may get an allowance of 30, 60, 90, or 120 days before the supplier requires payments.
+They may get an allowance of 30, 60, 90, or 120 days before the supplier requires a payment.
 The purchaser records this short-term liability as accounts payable on the balance sheet.

 For the purchaser, that is akin to a source of cash as it increases cash flow and cash in hand.